glomatico/spotify-web-downloader/README.md

 * Download synced lyrics
 * Highly configurable

+## Pre-requisites
+* The cookies file of your Spotify account (free or premium).
+You can get your cookies by using this Google Chrome extension on Spotify website: https://chrome.google.com/webstore/detail/open-cookiestxt/gdocmgbfkjnnpapoeobnolbbkoibbcif.
+Make sure to be logged in.
+* FFmpeg on your system PATH.
+Older versions of FFmpeg may not work.
+* Python 3.7 or higher

 ## Installation
-1. Install Python 3.7 or higher
-2. Add [FFmpeg](https://ffmpeg.org/download.html) to your system PATH
-    * Older versions of FFmpeg may not work
-3. Place your cookies in the same folder that you will run spotify-web-downloader as `cookies.txt`
-    * You can export your cookies by using this Google Chrome extension on Spotify website: https://chrome.google.com/webstore/detail/open-cookiestxt/gdocmgbfkjnnpapoeobnolbbkoibbcif.
-Make sure to be logged in.
-4. Install spotify-web-downloader using pip
+1. Install spotify-web-downloader using pip
     ```bash
     pip install spotify-web-downloader
     ```
+2. Place your cookies in the same directory you will run the script from as `cookies.txt`.

-## Examples
+## Usage
 * Download a song
     ```bash
     spotify-web-downloader "https://open.spotify.com/track/18gqCQzqYb0zvurQPlRkpo"